 Here are some steps to guide you in how to let go.

-The goal is to picture the person you're trying to let go of far enough away that you no longer feel them in your energy or inner circle.
-(This takes practice but you will see a difference if you keep at it.)
+Now picture the person you're trying to let go of far enough away that you no longer feel them in your energy or inner circle (this takes practice but you will see a difference if you keep at it).

 Visualize them at the edge of your circles, outside your city or even on the other side of the world.